jparkgeo/GEOG489/Week10/README.md

 !svn checkout https://github.com/jparkgeo/GEOG489/trunk/Week10

-### If you run this code locally, you need to use the following commands for installing the necessary packages.
+### If you want to run this code locally, you need to use the following commands for installing the necessary packages.

 conda install --channel=conda-forge osmnx --y